Toyota Corolla (E110): Singapore

 The E110 was one of the best-selling cars during its time in Singapore.
 It was commonly used as a taxicab there.
 Many of these cars were exported to Batam for use as taxis in the 2000s.

 Thailand

-In Thailand, the E110 series Corolla was launched in 1996.
-It was initially offered in GXi, SE-G and DXi trim levels — all were powered by the 1.6-liter 4A-FE engine.
-The SE-G and DXi came standard with airbags, which made them the first cars in the Thailand compact care segment to offer this safety equipment.
+In Thailand, the E110 series Corolla was launched in July 1996.
+It was initially offered in DXi, GXi and SE-G trim levels — they were powered by either 1.5-liter 5A-FE engine or the 1.6-liter 4A-FE engine, this iteration of Corolla is nicknamed as "Tong Nueng" or Duck-Ass model.

-A facelift model appeared in April 1998, offered in two grades: GXi and SE-G. In addition to the bigger 1.8-liter 7A-FE Hi-Torq engine, the facelifted Corolla received new front and rear body panels, upgraded interior, and ABS was standard on the SE-G.
+Trims offered on the pre-facelift model: